freebasic/fbfrog/readme.txt

 - ## PP merging should allow TK_ID ## TK_DECNUM or TK_UNDERSCORE,
   currently it only allows TK_ID ## TK_ID

-- add optional pass to drop parameter names from procdecls
 - add pass to check all identifiers against FB keywords, and to check for dupdefs due to case insensitivity